influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/upgrading.md

 ---

-  Starting with the InfluxDB 1.5 release, enabling Time Series Index(TSI) is recommended for all customers.
-For details on TSI, see:
+  Starting with the InfluxDB 1.5 release, enabling Time Series Index (TSI) is recommended for all customers.
+To learn more about TSI, see:

   * [Time Series Index (TSI) overview](/influxdb/v1.5/concepts/time-series-idnex/)
   * [Time Series Index (TSI) details](/influxdb/v1.5/concepts/tsi-details/)